Net Nanny Review 2024: Does This Outdated Parental Control App Still Hold Up Today?

 • Supports up to 20 devices

-• No text and email monitoring feature
+• No text or email monitoring features

 Author Details